RoadieHQ/marketing-site/content/docs/getting-started/create-admin-group/index.md

 You often want to allow power users to edit the layouts and install plugins while preventing ordinary users from making unintended changes to the application setup.
 Roadie Backstage has a concept of admins to enable this.
+There are two ways to set this up - via Github teams, or manually.

 ## Prerequisites

 For automatic Admin group management you will need to have [installed the Roadie GitHub app](/docs/getting-started/install-github-app/) before proceeding with this step.

-For manual management you should be aware of the correct usernames of the users you are assigning to admin group
+For manual management you should be aware of the correct usernames of the users you are assigning to the admin group

 ## Automatic admin group discovery with GitHub teams

-To automatically designate admins you can use GitHub Teams which will be automatically discovered if you have installed the Roadie GitHub application.
+To automatically designate admins you can use a GitHub Team in your Github Org.

 1. Visit GitHub Teams in your organization's GitHub account and click the New Team button.

 2. Set the Team name to `roadie-backstage-admin`.
 This is a special value and must be an exact match.

-3. Enter a Description such as "Users with Backstage administration abilities.".
+3. Enter a Description such as "Users with Roadie Backstage administration abilities.".

 4. Leave Parent team unselected and click the Create Team button.